brmson/yodaqa/README.md

 Detailed instrutions for setup of local DBpedia SPARQL endpoint can be found in ``data/dbpedia/README.md``.

+### Freebase Data Source

+We can also leverage another structured data source, the Freebase.
+We use its RDF export with SPARQL endpoint, running on infrastructure provided by the author's academic group (Jan Šedivý's 3C Group at the Dept. of Cybernetics, FEE CTU Prague).
+If the endpoint is not available for some reason, you can also simply disable Freebase usage by commenting out the FreebaseOntologyAnswerProducer initialization in the code of ``src/main/java/cz/brmlab/yodaqa/pipeline/YodaQA.java``.

+You can start your own instance by following the instructions in ``data/freebase/README.md`` but it is quite arduous and resource intensive.

 ## Development Notes

 See the [High Level Design Notes](doc/HIGHLEVEL.md) document for